Twinning Learning Programme

 Home » Twinning Learning Programme

-The Twinning Learning Programme guides Twin Cities in their learning and replication efforts from Pilot Cities, with a practical focus on implementing the systemic transformation methodologies and innovative approaches demonstrated by the Pilot activities, on the journey to climate neutrality.
+The Twinning Learning Programme is a peer-learning initiative bringing together Twin Cities with Pilot and Mission Cities.
+It is built on mutual exchange and focuses on learning and replication efforts.
+The programme has a practical focus on implementing systemic transformation methodologies and innovative approaches on the journey to climate neutrality.

 BE INSPIRED BY TWIN CITIES’ STORIES